TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 ### song.ini

-Most modern .chart files use an accompanying song.ini file, carried over from the .mid format, instead of the `[Song]` section.
-The metadata in the song.ini should be prioritized over the metadata in the .chart in cases such as these, as this is what's typically used in modern .chart files.
-See [Song_ini.md](Song_ini.md) for details on the song.ini file.
+Most modern .chart files use an accompanying song.ini file, carried over from the .mid format, instead of deliberately using the `[Song]` section.
+The metadata in the song.ini should be prioritized over the metadata in the .chart, as often times in these chart files the .chart metadata is not properly filled out.

+See the song.ini docs for info on song.ini data.

 ### Song Section Example